 Flipgrid is a web-based video discussion platform that allows students to create short videos for a variety of educational purposes.
 These videos are stored within the teacher account and the teacher controls the security settings.

-Flipgrid One is free forever and has all the tools to build a social learning community with unlimited topics and student videos.
-You can upgrade to Flipgrid Classroom to transform discussions across all your classrooms and throughout your global community.
+Flipgrid has been purchased by Microsoft and is free to educators and has all the tools to build a social learning community with unlimited topics and student videos.
 Students use Flipgrid for free and do not need accounts.